-- The term caste and phenomenon known as the contemporary caste system developed much later in India’s history, evolved from the ancient Vedic social groupings based on temperament (varnas) and occupation (jatis).
+- The term caste and idea of an ancient and contemporary caste system was developed as a theory by Europeans.
+It involved conflating the ancient Vedic social classes described as being based on temperament (varnas) and actual social groups organized around traditional occupation, lineage, and other social markers (jatis).
 Despite what textbooks have asserted, those groupings were fluid, and there was social mobility.

 - Despite claims about light-skinned invaders taking over dark-skinned indigenous groups on the subcontinent, no archaeological or genetic evidence exists to support those claims.
 And the caste system was not based on the spectrum of hues.

 - Colorism is a real fixation among some folks in the South Asian community (just as it has been in others such as the African-American community), but it in no way has connection to any religious background or tradition.
 Perhaps educators need to make note of this as they deal with students of all hues in their classrooms.